 P.S.
 Don't Forget The Bonus Resource

-Just fill out the form below and look for the email with the small group guide.
-It’s easily one of the best leadership development ideas in this list.
+Just fill out the form above to get the small group guide.
+It's easily one of the best leadership development ideas on this list.

 Great thoughts Nick!
 I’m a huge Jim Collins fan.
 If you haven’t read his newest book, Great By Choice, it is fascinating and informative.